giddyeffects/todo_meteor_react/README.md

-# simple-todo in MeteorJS abd React
+# simple-todo in MeteorJS and React
 My implementation of the Todo App tutorial from https://www.meteor.com/tutorials/react/creating-an-app.

 ## <a name="installation"></a> Installation